 I did another piece devoted to the White Mountains if you want more details on the area.

-- Region: New Hampshire, White Mountains
+- Region: White Mountains

 - Distance: 8-9 miles